 Presser (2018:32) asserts, “The powerful organize how we think and thereby what we think.”
 Organizational hierarchies are built upon and grounded in power with the leaders creating the rules for the employees who are employed in each workplace.
 Organizations create general meanings about actions that occur within organizational spaces, and the “organizational [or institutional] culture shapes workers’ definitions of sexual harassment” (McLaughlin, Uggen, and Blackston 2012:628).
 Hierarchies within organizations determine the culture and acceptable behaviors for all interactions and experiences for the employees.
 Beginning with the start of capitalism, the economic system that created capitalism, paved the way for private ownership of production and goods, driving a greater divide between the poor and elite by establishing inherent hierarchies in the workplace that remain today.
 These workplace hierarchies allow individuals with more means to rise to the top through ownership or management in businesses while hiring lower status individuals at a nominal working wage which maintains the social and occupational classifications of working class, middle class, and upper class.

 Women’s participation in the workforce came much later than men’s participation because their “occupations” were as homemakers, creating additional gender inequalities in the capitalist hierarchy.
 As Connell (1987) argues, hegemonic masculinity within capitalist societies privileges ideologies of heterosexuality and the subordination of women in the workplace.
 While many women are rising to the top in organizations, the elite that rule organizations are still largely men, and the inequalities between the elite and the working class endure, with women largely remaining in lower status positions.
-Hartmann (2010) states, “…the problem in the family, the labor market, economy and society is not simply a division of labor between men and women, but a division that places men in a superior, and women in a subordinate, position” (p.
+Hartmann (2010) states, “…the problem in the family, the labor market, economy, and society is not simply a division of labor between men and women, but a division that places men in a superior, and women in a subordinate, position” (p.
 5).
 Moreover, this capitalist division contributes to the inequalities not only between men and women, but among all citizens, across race, ethnicity, ability, age, and gender through discrimination, pay inequality, and continued gender stereotyping, resulting in gender-related harms such as workplace sexual harassment (Gimenez 2005).
 The power structure of relationships saturates the workplace, and the consequences of these interactions have implications for the not only the economic livelihood of individuals but also their emotional well-being (Hodson 2001).

 If harm accepting beliefs become embedded in organizations, they become a part of the history of those institutions and “motivated by stories, continue to be storied in the present” (Fleetwood et al. 2019:18).
 Today, the institution of the workplace continues to be built upon a power structure with the elite or leadership team residing at the top and setting the tone for the organizational culture, by assigning the acceptable and unacceptable behavioral practices.
 Scholars agree that organizational climate in the workplace is a strong indicator of sexual harassment tolerance or intolerance (Gruber 1998; McLaughlin et al. 2012).
 As Fitzgerald and Cortina (2018) state, “it is organizational conditions, rather than individual characteristics that are the most powerful predictors of sexual harassment” (p.
 12).
 Workplace sexual harassment is more pervasive in organizations that tolerate harassing behaviors, usually occurring in institutions where men dominate by numbers and hierarchy (Hershcovis et al. 2021).